-To celebrate the liberation of Arnhem, we will take a look at the town in a fantastic selection of Then and Now pictures.
+To celebrate the liberation of Arnhem which took place exactly 70 years ago today, we will take a look at the town in a fantastic selection of Then and Now pictures.
 We will look at the arrival of the Allies and the damage the city has sustained in the last 9 months of the war.

 After the battle for Arnhem ended on September 25th 1944, the Germans forced the local population to leave the town.
 Nobody was allowed back in for the duration of the war and the Germans started to systematically loot the city and blowing up buildings and destroying property at random.
 Fires, sometimes caused by Allied shelling, burned for days because not even fire fighters were allowed back in town.

 When the allies launched their final attack on Arnhem on April 13th and 14th 1945 it was a ghost town.
 Only German soldiers were encountered who put up a terrific fight, causing even more damage to a city already heavily damaged.

 We start our Then and Now journey in the center of Arnhem, click on the images for a full size version.